The Bay Area’s Architectural Lighting and Design Show

 This is a new and exciting annual architectural lighting event for the design community that will be the best of its kind in the Greater Bay Area.

 Light!
-Design Expo's product showcases and classes are specifically geared toward the architecture and design community: lighting designers, architects, interior designers, engineers, building owners, facilities and maintenance teams, school districts, municipalities, contractors, real estate developers and more.
+Design Expo's product showcases and classes are specifically geared toward the architecture and design community: lighting designers, architects, landscape architects, interior designers, engineers, building owners, facilities and maintenance teams, school districts, municipalities, contractors, real estate developers and more.

 Light!
 Design Expo is a one of a kind opportunity to learn about design trends and techniques, designs for specific applications and populations and to see the latest and greatest in lighting product innovations.
 All this while in a social and festive setting with amazing views of the San Francisco Bay and waterfront.